Ethnic Chinese in Brunei

 Ethnic Chinese in Brunei are individuals of full or partial Chinese descent, primarily Han Chinese, who are either citizens or residents of the country.
-As of 2015, they make up 10.1% of Brunei's population, making them the second largest ethnic group.
+In 2015, they make up 15% of Brunei's population and as of 2020, make up just over 10%.
 Brunei is home to one of the smaller overseas Chinese communities, with many Chinese people in the country being stateless.

-Ethnic Chinese in Brunei were encouraged to settle due to their commercial and business acumen, with the largest subgroup being the Hokkien, many of whom originated from Kinmen and Xiamen in China, followed by smaller groups of Hakka and Cantonese.
-Despite their relatively small numbers, the Hokkien have a significant presence in Brunei's private and business sectors, contributing their entrepreneurial expertise and often partnering with Malaysian Chinese enterprises in joint ventures.
-The non-state commercial sector in Brunei has been largely dominated by ethnic Chinese who immigrated during the British colonial era.

 History

 Early interactions

 According to the Taiping Huanyu Ji, Brunei (Boni) was one of the earliest kingdoms in Southeast Asia, having sent its first envoy to China in 977.
-Chinese Muslims were also present in Brunei during the 13th century, as evidenced by historical records and archaeological findings, such as Song dynasty ceramics and Chinese brass coins.
-The significant historical role of the Chinese in Brunei is further underscored by legends and tales of interethnic marriages, including the famous story of Ong Sum Ping, a Chinese official who married the daughter of Sultan Muhammad Shah.
+Evidence of Song dynasty ceramics and Chinese brass coins from the 13th century also indicated Chinese presence within the area.
+Relationship between early Brunei and China is also evident with the story of Ong Sum Ping, a Chinese official, who married the daughter of Muhammad Shah, Sultan of Brunei at the time.

-Due to a downturn in Southeast Asian trade, caused by the Chola invasion of Srivijaya (in 1017, 1025, and around 1070) and the restructuring of trade by the Northern Song, Brunei had to wait until 1082—over a century after its first mission—to send a second embassy to China.
-During the 11th century, the dominant power in the region, Srivijaya, sent only five embassies to China.
-Nevertheless, trade with Southeast Asia flourished in the 12th century following the fall of the Chola Empire, and Brunei was recorded in Chinese texts in 1151 and 1206.
-By 1225, Brunei's significance in the Nanyang trade was highlighted by Zhao Rukuo, who noted that the country's main exports were tortoise shells and camphor, exchanged for Chinese fabrics and pottery.
+Due to the Chola invasion of Srivijaya and trade restructuring by the Northern Song, trade within Southeast Asia decreased.
+It wasn't until 1082 that Brunei finally sent a second embassy to China.
+After the collapse of the Chola Empire in 1150 and trade remodeling by Srivijaya, trade grew in the area and Brunei was recorded in Chinese texts in 1151 and 1206.
+By 1225, Brunei's significance in the Nanyang trade was noted by Zhao Rukuo.
+At the time, the country's main exports were tortoise shells and camphor which they exchanged for Chinese fabrics and pottery.
 Islam began spreading through Quanzhou, and by the 13th century, records show the presence of Chinese Muslims in Brunei, including a merchant named Master Pu.
 A Spanish source from 1578 also confirms the existence of a mosque and Muslim rulers in Brunei, where both Chinese and indigenous populations had converted to Islam.